Learn something new every day More Info... by email

 The American Society of Civil Engineers has called the Channel Tunnel one of the seven wonders of the modern world, and as of 2008, it is the second longest tunnel in the world.
 It certainly streamlined and revolutionized travel between Britain and France, smoothing the way for visitors from both nations to travel rapidly and easily.
 Tickets are readily available for passengers who want to travel on the Eurostar passenger trains which service the Chunnel through Eurostar and various authorized agents.

 It took six years for the Channel Tunnel to be completed, and the safety systems were tested only two years later, when a fire broke out in 1996.
-The Channel Tunnel attracted a great deal of criticism, due to the fact that the construction ran heavily over budget, and many Europeans were concerned that the Channel Tunnel would not be able to turn enough of a profit to justify its construction.
-The Channel Tunnel has also proved to be an issue with immigration officials, as it has been used by asylum seekers to illegally enter Britain.
+The tunnel attracted a great deal of criticism, due to the fact that the construction ran heavily over budget, and many Europeans were concerned that the tunnel would not be able to turn enough of a profit to justify its construction.
+It has also proved to be an issue with immigration officials, as it has been used by asylum seekers to illegally enter Britain.